Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Experimental Results

 \section{Experimental Results}

 We conduct experiments to evaluate whether our latent reasoning framework improves reasoning accuracy, supports training-free deployment, and operates efficiently across diverse tasks and models.
-Specifically, our experiments are structured to answer the following key questions: \textbf{Q1:} Can our method improve reasoning performance with minimal cost, using only training-free post-processing? \textbf{Q2:} Compared to full model retraining, can our post-training refinement achieve similar improvements with lower resource usage? \textbf{Q3:} How important are the two components—residual refinement and contrastive latent search—in contributing to performance improvement? \textbf{Q4:} Can the latent update mechanism consistently steer the model toward more accurate predictions in specific reasoning instances? \textbf{Q5:} How robust is our method to variations in key hyperparameters such as memory update rate and latent search step size? \textbf{Q6:} Can our framework generalize well across diverse language model architectures and parameter sizes?
+Specifically, our experiments are structured to answer the following key questions: